RAP for Statistics

 It is expected that all teams’ processes meet all elements of good and great practice as a baseline.

-Teams are expected to review their own processes using the publication self-assessment tool and use the guidance on this site to start making improvements towards meeting the four core principles if they aren’t already.
+Teams are expected to review their own processes using the publication self-assessment tool and use the guidance on this site to start making improvements towards meeting the core principles if they aren’t already.
 If you would like additional help to review your processes, please contact the Statistics Development Team.

 Teams will start from different places and implement changes at different rates, and in different ways.
 We do not expect that every team will follow the same path, or even end at the same point.
 Don’t worry if this seems overwhelming at first, use the guidance here to identify areas for improvement and then tackle them with confidence.